timyiu478/ben-or-consensus/README.md

 ## The Ben-Or decentralized consensus algorithm

-The Ben-Or consensus algorithm is making use of **randomness** to create consensus in a asynchronous network with eventual liveness guarantee.
+The *Ben-Or consensus algorithm* is making use of **randomness** to create consensus in a asynchronous network with eventual liveness guarantee.

+This repository contains my TypeScript implementation of the Ben-Or consensus algorithm, designed to run on a single machine.
+It's for anyone looking to learn more about this algorithm from a hands-on perspective.

 ---